thevyasamit/knn_classification/README.md

 # KNN Classification using scikit-learn
 The data description is available at: http://www.cs.toronto.edu/~delve/data/adult/adultDetail.html.
 The data was preprocessed i.e. missing values were dropped, min-max normalization performed on numerical/ordinal data and one-hot encoding for categorical/nominal data.
-The binary classification is done to predict income >50K or <=50K.
+The binary classification is done to predict/classify the income i.e. income >50K or <=50K.

 ## Important information
 I have done the following mapping in income column: